alexfederlin/Linux-access-point/README.md

 # Linux-access-point
-Script to create an AP in Linux.
-Also works in Raspberry Pi.
+Configuration to create an AP in Linux (also works in Raspberry Pi!!).

+This configuration allow us to create a new network IEEE 802.11 using the wireless interface of any Linux PC.

+## Configuration